RyanFleck/Brutal-Ice/README.md

 Remake of the NES Classic "Blades of Steel" in Pixi.JS with NodeJS/Express/Socket.IO multiplayer engine.
 Beta will be available soon at <https://ryanfleck.github.io/experiments/brutal-ice>

+Render dimensions have been set to reflect the constraints of the NES: `256 x 240`.

 (Looks like web-packed Pixi.JS is **>1.4 mb!** Beware loading on mobile phones.)

 To run on local machine: